Aquinas College: Statistics

 -

-Michael Peter Woroniecki is an independent, non-denominational Christian missionary.
+Michael Peter Woroniecki is an American evangelical street preacher who has been described as a cult leader.
 Woroniecki is well known for his ministry on college campuses and at various public events across the US over the span of the last 30 years.

 -